ml-lubich/auto-yelp-complimenter/README.md

 - Randomized delay ranges for even more human-like pacing.
 - Support for Safari or Chromium-based browsers beyond Chrome.
 - GUI wrapper for easier configuration and scheduling.

+## License
+This project is released under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).
+You are welcome to share and adapt the script for educational or personal projects, but commercial use is not permitted.
+Please credit **Misha Lubich** ([GitHub](https://github.com/ml-lubich)).